-1 Engagement Survey (Employee awareness survey) started in 2017 to correctly understand the status of Sojitz, and to achieve effective HR strategy.
-With the advice of external specialist, we created and introduced our own questions.
-The survey has six options to answer, of which, the ratio of respondents who chose Option 1: "Strongly agree" or Option 2: "Agree" is defined as the "positive affirmation ratio," while the ratio of respondents who chose Option 1, Option 2, or Option 3: "Somewhat agree" is defined as the "affirmation ratio."
-We analyze the results by organization and attribute (by age/job ranking) to take improvement activities by division/unit.
+(\1) The Engagement Survey (employee awareness survey) started in 2017 to gain understanding of employee engagement at Sojitz and to achieve effective human capital strategies.
+With the advice of external specialist, we created and introduced our own specialized questions for the survey, which has six response options.
+The ratio of respondents who chose Option 1: "Strongly agree" or Option 2: "Agree" is defined as the "positive affirmation ratio," while the ratio of respondents who chose Option 1, Option 2, or Option 3: "Somewhat agree" is defined as the "affirmation ratio."
+We analyze the results by organization and attribute (by age/job ranking) to introduce improvement activities by division/unit.